bkompa/UFDN-TCGA/README.md

 # UFDN-TCGA

-The code we used to train a UFDN on The Cancer Genome Atlas
+The code we used to train a Unified Feature Disentagnlement Network (UFDN) on The Cancer Genome Atlas (TCGA)

 https://github.com/Alexander-H-Liu/UFDN
 We used Liu et al's implementation has a basis for ours but had to modify their PyTorch code to accommodate an arbitrary number of domains.
 This code is in the folder src.